Bilalshah1/multicastDNS-chatapp/README.md

 # multicastDNS based chatapp

 ## Overview
-This project is a machine learning-based load balancer with a web interface.
-It consists of a backend (Node.js/Express) and a frontend (Next.js/React).
-The backend supports device registration, file uploads, and real-time communication via WebSockets.
-The frontend provides a user-friendly interface for interacting with the backend.
+This project is a multicast DNS (mDNS)-based local area chat application.
+It includes a backend built with Node.js and Express, and a frontend developed in Next.js with React.
+The application enables real-time communication and device discovery within the same local network without requiring a centralized server or manual IP configuration.

 ## Features
 - Device registration and discovery (using mDNS/Bonjour for LAN)